- Step 1: Choose a Pattern and Print It

 Step 5: Make Inner Frame

-Cut four yellow folded strips for the frame—2¾"
+Cut four yellow folded and glued strips for the frame—2¾"

 strips into a square using the template as a guide.
 Glue the